USRSE/usrse23/CONTRIBUTING.md

 > **Note:**  You should never be making commits on your `main` branch, as
 > all changes will be making it into `main` via [pull requests](#pull-requests).
-> The `--ff-only` flag ensures you only update your local `main` branch if
-> it can be fast-forwarded.

 Once `main` is updated, you then create a feature branch off of it with `git checkout -b <branchName>`.